uviclibraries/genai-pathway/index.md

    - Workshop participants will explore the use of GenAI to assist with Student Research for idea generation & consider ethical considerations such as plagiarism & privacy.
    - In the hands-on portion of the workshop, participants will explore GenAI tool usage & output for accuracy & biases.
 The workshop will encourage informed, responsible GenAI use.
 2. **AI: Tools for Literature Reviews** (_Introduction_) - COMING SOON
-   - Workshop participants will learn about various AI tools that can assist with literature reviews.
+   - Participants will learn about various AI tools that can assist with literature reviews.
    - In the hands-on portion of the workshop, participants will explore attribution methods, and library resource integration, to encourage informed, responsible AI use.
 3. **GenAI: Spotting AI-generated content online** (_Introduction_)

 ## Intermediate Workshops
 1. **[GenAI: NotebookLM a Personal Tool for Research & Productivity](https://lib.uvic.ca/genai-notebooklm){:target="_blank"}** (_Intermediate_)
-   - Workshop participants will explore how NoteBookLM can be a personal Generative AI (GenAI) tool grounded in information you give it to use as training data.
+   - Participants will explore how NoteBookLM can be a personal Generative AI (GenAI) tool grounded in information you give it to use as training data.
-   - In the hands-on portion of the workshop, participants will explore NotebookLM usage and output evaluation for accuracy and biases.
+   - In the hands-on portion of the workshop, participants will explore various ways NotebookLM can be used for research and productivity & evaluate its outputs for accuracy and biases.
 3. **GenAI: Presentation & Multi-Media Tools** (_Intermediate_) - COMING SOON

 ## Advanced Workshops
 1. **AI: Tools for Literature Reviews** (_Advanced_) - COMING SOON
 3. **[GenAI: Research Tools](https://lib.uvic.ca/genai-research-adv){:target="_blank"}** (_Advanced_)
-   - ...
+   - Participants will explore the use of more advanced GenAI tools & techniques including installing and using local GenAI software on a laptop.
+   - In the hands-on portion of the workshop, participants will explore GenAI tools to using specific documents as the training data, analyze Excel spreadsheets, perform sentiment analysis on free-form survey questions, and assist with qualitative coding.